FederatedAI/FATE/doc/api/session_api.md

          backend: typing.Union[int, Backend] = Backend.EGGROLL)
 ```

-Initializes session， should be called before all.
+Initializes session, should be called before all.

 **Parameters:**